wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineQuickStartWindows.md

    ```

 * Most configuration options that can be done using REST can also be done using the edgecmd utility and command line arguments.
-* Generally the configuration and administrative REST interfaces are exposed via the command line.
+* Generally the configuration and administrative REST interfaces are exposed through the command line.
 * Access to reading and writing data to the Edge Data Store Storage Component - OMF Ingress and SDS Read/Write capabilities are only available using the REST API.